Jake-Moore/KamiCommon/README.md

+&nbsp;
 > <a href="https://github.com/Jake-Moore/KamiCommon/releases/latest"> <img alt="Latest Release" src="https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/Jake-Moore/5dfd7c9bb8b81ae5867c81e9a77ee821/raw/test.json" /></a>
 >
 > The GitHub release may be different from the spigot release

 # KamiCommon

 - A common library for my (KamikazeJAM) plugins.
-(This library should support all spigot versions, let me know if anything does not.)
+- This library aims to support all spigot versions, contact me if anything does not.
 -  Contact Info (Discord): KamikazeJAM (kamikazejam)